scipy-lectures/scientific-python-lectures/intro/summary-exercises/optimize-fit.rst

   :func:`scipy.optimize.fmin_slsqp` when adding boundary constraints.

-.. [#data] The data used for this tutorial are part of the demonstration data available for the `FullAnalyze software <http://fullanalyze.sourceforge.net>`_ and were kindly provided by the `GIS DRAIX <http://www.ore.fr/rubrique.php3?id_rubrique=24>`_.
+.. [#data] The data used for this tutorial are part of the demonstration data available for the `FullAnalyze software <http://fullanalyze.sourceforge.net>`_ and were kindly provided by the GIS DRAIX.